2026 Agenda

 11:45 - 12:15

-The topic of the debate-style session is whether the EU is making a mistake by copying U.S.-style "extraterritoriality or not.
-We have two speakers with oppoing views who will open the debate.
-Then you are invited to come on stage!
+First, speakers with oppoing views will open the debate.
+Then... you are invited to come on stage!
 We will place one chair in the center empty.
-Anyone from the audience can come up and sit in that empty chair to ask a question to the panel or make a point, then return to their seat to let someone else join.
+Anyone from the audience can come up and sit in the ""Open Debate"" chair.
+You will then have 5 mins to either ask a question or make a point, after which time you must return to your seat and let someone else have a chance.

 12:15 – 13:15